mParticle/docs/src/pages/developers/partners/firehose/index.md

 ### Verification Requests

 To ensure a continuous connection with your integration, mParticle will periodically send audience membership change requests, even if there are no new changes in audience membership.
 Your integration must be able to accept an empty audience membership change request (a request with no "user_profiles" fields, as shown below) and return a standard [audience membership change response](https://github.com/mParticle/mparticle-firehose-java-sdk/blob/master/examples/json/AudienceMembershipChangeResponse.json).
+If a user's configuration should be [faulted](/guides/platform-guide/audiences/#audience-faults) due to a non-transient error (an expired API token, for example), you can set `suspend_subscription` to `true` in the response.
+This will stop mParticle from sending requests until the user resumes the configuration.

 ```json
 {